erroronline1/caro/readme.md

     * full access
     * default user CARO App has this permission.
 Use it to implement new users.
 Change default token immidiately and store it in a safe place!

-Permissions of QMO and CEO do hardly differ, but are neccessary being assigned to have a reliable alert on submission of a new form
+Permissions of QMO and CEO do hardly differ, but are neccessary being assigned to have a reliable alert on submission of a new form.

 Users can have multiple assigned organizational units.